 |State||Employment||Annual Mean Wage|

-Schools with Masters in Nutrition and Food Science in British Columbia
+Schools with Food Science Master in British Columbia

-GradSchools.com offers 1 Masters in Nutrition and Food Science in British Columbia
+GradSchools.com offers 1 Masters in Nutrition in British Columbia

 Johns Hopkins University